mnesarco/fcapi/docs/documentation-src.md

 # Quick setup

-The only required file to use this API is `fpo.py`, the key is where to put them as it is not a FreeCAD core thing by now.
+The only required file to use this API is `fpo.py`, the key point is where to put it as it is not a FreeCAD core thing by now.

 ## Usage from a Workbench